 - Full time supervisory employees will work a minimum of thirty-five (35) hours per week and such other hours that are reasonably necessary to fulfill the requirements of their position.

 Breaks and Overtime are per Alberta Employment Standards.

-- Extra shifts/hours will be paid at the employee’s normal rate of pay for that position; for example, to cover for employees who are ill or on vacation, or to attend the monthly staff meeting.
+- Extra shifts/hours will be paid at the employee’s normal rate of pay for that position, to cover for employees who are ill or on vacation, or to attend the monthly staff meeting.

 - Any time in lieu must be approved in advance.
 Time in lieu will be given at a rate of 1.5 hours lieu for every hour worked if directed to work additional hours.
 Time in lieu must be used within 6 months of accrual.
 Changes of shifts will be treated as a direct hour per hour change.

 - The Director will receive time off in lieu of overtime.
 The Director may bank a total of 70 hours of overtime, and overtime that is worked beyond 70 hours shall be paid out at the same employee current rate of pay for the month that it is accumulated as per Labour Standards Code.
 Remuneration paid in respect to time off in place of overtime pay shall be treated as wages.